– interviewed by Instructor Lis

 “I was lathered in sweat and a little disorientated and I felt that red hot splinters were streaming out of my feet.”

 “I began to practise the Self Healing Qigong daily and was aware after each practice there was a distinct development of core strength.
 After a few short weeks, I’d reduced the need to take the heavy level of pain killers, Lyrica, that I’d been prescribed.
-I went from a reliance on the medication to none at all in less than two months.”
+I went from reliance on the medication to none at all in less than two months.”

 Beth does experience some difficulty in relaxing and emptying her mind during the practice.
 She decided to enrol in the Taoist 5 Elements Sitting Qigong which detoxes the body, nourishes the energy and balances the 5 major organs (liver, heart, spleen, lung and kidneys).
 She has found that when practised with the Self Healing Qigong, the Sitting Qigong has further increased her energy and enjoyment of life.

-While Beth has experienced a return to relative good health, she still suffers from stiff and restricted connective muscles and ligaments in her toes, feet, ankles, knees and hips.
+While Beth has experienced a return to relatively good health, she still suffers from stiff and restricted connective muscles and ligaments in her toes, feet, ankles, knees and hips.
 Some of these restrictions are also apparent in her neck, shoulders, arms and hands.
 To improve this condition, she enrolled in the Walking Qigong in the first term of 2014, which she testifies, had an immediate impact.

 “Driving home from the first lesson, I experienced a releasing of the stiffness in the 4th toe – it sort of popped.
 When I arrived home, I checked the diagram in the course notes.
 During the Walking, we stimulate the Huan Tiao (Jumping Round) point which affects the Gall Bladder Meridian.
 Energy from the Gall Bladder Meridian flows through Huan Tiao near the hips, where I experience restrictions.
 It then continues down the leg to the same 4th toe.
 This toe remains free and unrestricted after the completion of the course."